 First, you’ll have to climb up 176 wooden steps via Scara Acoperită (Covered Stairway), known as the Pupil’s staircase.
 It was built in 1642 to let students get to the school and church on the top of the hill.
 It is quite impressive for such an old set of staircases.

-But the Upper Citadel’s highlight must be Biserica din Deal (Church on the Hill).
+The Upper Citadel’s highlight has to be Biserica din Deal (Church on the Hill).
 The 13th-century basilica was built on the highest point of Cetății Hill.
 It is one of the few Transylvanian churches that has a crypt underneath.
 The Church on the Hill is dedicated to Saint Nicholas, and it is Sighisoara’s most important religious architectural monument.
 If you want to go inside the church, it costs 10 lei.

-And if you want to check out Cimitirul Bisericii Din Deal (Cemetery on the Hill), a Saxon German cemetery in front of the church.
+And you can check out Cimitirul Bisericii Din Deal (Cemetery on the Hill), a Saxon German cemetery.
 The graveyard takes up a large portion of the hill and is quite peaceful.

 On the way down the hill, check out Turnul Frânghierilor (The Ropemakers’ Tower).
 I mentioned earlier that this is the only clock tower on the Upper Citadel.